mvolkmann/blog/src/smalltalk/21-collections.md

 ## Interval

-Instances of the `Interval` class represent a finite arithmetic progression which is a sequence of numbers where the difference between consecutive terms is constant.
+Instances of the `Interval` class represent a finite arithmetic progression.
+This is a sequence of numbers where the difference between consecutive terms is constant.
 An example is the numbers 2, 4, 6, and 8.